zeerorg/k3s-in-docker/README.md

 1. `k3d create`
 2. `export KUBECONFIG=$(k3d get-kubeconfig)`
 3. `kubectl get pods --all-namespaces`
-4. If you want to delete the cluster do: `kubectl delete`
+4. If you want to delete the cluster do: `k3d delete`

 If port 6443 is occupied you can specify a different port in first step: `k3d create -p 10001`.
 This will create a docker container named k3s_default with port 10001 exposed.